wp-plugins/xili-language/readme.txt

 and
 www.xiliphone.mobi [here](http://www.xiliphone.mobi "a theme for mobile") also usable with mobile as iPhone.

-And as you can see in [stats], hundreds of sites use xili-language.
+And as you can see in [stats](http://wordpress.org/extend/plugins/xili-language/stats/), hundreds of sites use xili-language.

 = For commercial websites, is it possible to buy support ? = Yes, use contact form [here](http://dev.xiligroup.com/?page_id=10).